whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 Traditionally, Sioux parents gave many feasts to celebrate their children's developmental milestones, including their first step, first spoken word, and first game killed.
 At each feast the parents gave away as much as they could for the benefit of those who had little.[xxx-indian heroes and great chieftains|crazy horse]

 Sioux parents didn't just model generosity; they actively encouraged generosity in children from an early age.
 In one story, Red Cloud's community was going through a very hungry winter when his father finally hunted two elk.
 Little Red Cloud, at 4 or 5 years old, went and invited all the old people to come get food -- without his parents' permission!
 His mother gave away almost all their food, and when little Red Cloud said he was hungry the next day, his mother did not admonish him.
 Instead she encouraged him to _be brave as he faced the consequences of his generosity._ She said, "Remember, my son, they went home singing praises in your name, not my name or your father's.
 You must be brave.
-You must live up to your reputation."
+You must live up to your reputation."[xxx-indian heroes and great chieftains|crazy horse]

 ### Generosity Towards All Life